Cheap Girls: Xtra Mile Recordings and Famous Graves (2013–2017 and breakup)

 On February 19, 2013, the band posted a picture on their Facebook page from a studio in Grand Rapids, MI stating it was "day one" of demoing for their next album.
 In an interview with Lansing's City Pulse published November 21, 2013, the band stated they have been recording and plan to release a new album in the spring of 2014.

 On January 15, 2014, it was announced that the band had signed to the independent UK-based label Xtra Mile Recordings for a world-wide release of the album.

-On February 19, 2014, it was announced that the band's next album, Famous Graves, would be released May 13, 2014.
-The first single from the album, "Knock Me Over," was made available online the same day.
+On February 19, 2014, it was announced that the band's next album, Famous Graves, would be released on May 13, 2014.
+The first single from the album, "Knock Me Over", was made available online the same day.

 In support of the album, the band toured with Against Me! and The Hold Steady in the spring of 2014.
 A tour with Andrew Jackson Jihad and Dogbreth then took place in June 2014, followed by another stint with The Hold Steady throughout July and August.
 The band returned to Europe for a tour with Joyce Manor and Great Cynics in November 2014.
 Following a spring 2015 tour of the US with Restorations and Chris Farren of Fake Problems, the band posted on Twitter that it was time to write another record.

 The band released a b-sides and rarities compilation, "God's Ex-Wife (Selective Rarities 2007–2014)," on September 16, 2016 on Asian Man Records.

 On January 20, 2017, Cheap Girls announced via their Facebook page that they had broken up.
 Ian Graham explained the band was a vehicle for exercising his worst personality tendencies, such as substance abuse and manipulating female fans, among others.